Rautcode/evio-career-form/README.md

 ### 1. n8n Configuration

 1. Ensure your n8n instance is properly set up with the Form Trigger node.
-2. Make note of your webhook URL which should be in the format: `https://your-n8n-instance.com/webhook/evio-hr-production-form`
+2. Make note of your form URL which should be in the format: `https://your-n8n-instance.com/form/ccac6ec5-9118-471b-b371-daba5ed3a9a8`
 3. Enable CORS in your n8n setup to allow requests from your Vercel domain (once deployed).

 ### 2. Form Configuration